 "I knew from my consultation with Dr. Ryan that I was in great hands at Dr Levine's practice.
 He answered all my questions, putting any concerns at ease, educating and assuring me on problems and solutions.
 We were on the same page when I left the office and I felt confident to book the operations.
 I was treated for multiple ailments including bunions, flat feet, and crooked toes.
 Within a month, I can feel the difference in my arch and even the way I walk, not to mention how much better they look.
 The office is aesthetically glamorous, it gives me great vibes, and the girls at the desk are so sweet and accommodating.
 This is the place to go if you have any concerns about your feet!"- Brittany Beckett / Google / Nov 17, 2020

-The type of ankle fracture surgery depends on the involved bone(s), fracture orientation, displacement, separation of the bones, the mechanism of injury, and the fracture’s/ankle’s stability.
+The type of ankle fracture treatment depends on the involved bone(s), fracture orientation, displacement, separation of the bones, the extent of damage, and the fracture’s/ankle’s stability.

 The basis for ankle fracture surgery is to manually place the broken bone(s) in proper alignment.
 After, while bone healing takes place, we stabilize the fractured bones, often with screws and plates.

 Most unstable ankle fractures benefit from surgery to stabilize the fractures and ensure that the joint heals in an anatomic position.
-Finally, with or without surgery, broken bones take 6-8 weeks to mend.
+With or without surgery, broken bones take 6 – 8 weeks to mend.